Rajat-Rathaur/HMSR/README.md

 # DASK homecoming

-DASK is a  platform web application that combines advanced development skills with a user-friendly interface, offering features of hostel management.
+DASK revolutionizes hostel management with its cutting-edge web platform, seamlessly integrating advanced development capabilities with an intuitive user-friendly interface.
+This innovative application not only showcases unparalleled technical prowess but also delivers a comprehensive suite of features, redefining the landscape of hostel management for an unparalleled user experience.

 ![Pic1](assets/pic1.png)